coecms/cms-wiki/Wiki/resources/resources-conda-setup.md

 This conda environment is designed to be deployed and maintained entirely by a CI system.
 This includes its initial deployment.
 The `install.sh` script handles every action that may need to occur over the lifetime of the `hh5` conda environment.
 The procedure to perform common operations is detailed below

 ### Initialise the base conda environment
-Ensure that the all settings in `install_config.sh` are correct.
+Ensure that all settings in `install_config.sh` are correct.
 There are a handful of items that need hard-coded paths in the installation, and they will all be derived from the values in `install_config.sh`.
-Them install an analysis environment.
+Then install an analysis environment.
 If the base conda environment does not exist, it will be created when the first analysis environment is installed.

 ### Install a new analysis environment
 Ensure that `environment.yml` is correct and creates a valid conda environment.
 In `install_config.sh`, set `VERSION_TO_MODIFY` to a new value that does not exist in the current `envs` directory (e.g. 23.01 at time of writing).
 Push the updated `install_config.sh` to the repository.
 The new environment, including all modules and scripts, will be automatically created by Jenkins.